gvwilson/sdxpy/src/contrib/index.md

     -   A database that uses B-trees instead of a log for storage ([% issue 151 %]).

-Do you need any programming assistance?

-:   Yes—please see the [issue tracker][book_issues].

 Why did you build your own production pipeline instead of using [GitBook][gitbook], [Quarto][quarto], [Jupyter Book][jupybook], or some other existing tool?

 :   I've written or edited books with those tools and others like them,